Mitch-Shehorn/midi-bassline-generator/README.md

 -Written in Python via VSCode

--Currently the midi files are saved to the desktop.
+-Midi files are saved to the desktop.

 -.bat files added to execute the code without running an IDE.

+-audio preview added